-Gabor Ujvari is Quaternary Geologist, working on terrestrial wind-blown dust deposits.
+Gabor Ujvari is a Quaternary Geologist, working on terrestrial wind-blown dust deposits.
 His activities cover dust provenance analysis, absolute dating of loess sediments and paleo-environmental reconstructions using grain size, magnetic properties, and stable isotope compositions.

 "I am a PhD student at Tufts University studying geochemical signatures of aridification processes as proxies to Martian environments.
 My work with the Ibn Battuta Centre focused on studying the oxyanion and organic signatures in the Tissint Mars meteorite and the terrestrial environment from where it was recovered."

 Adjunct Professor in GIS at the University of Cagliari (Italy).
 Her research interest is focused on the application of remote sensing data to geological, land cover and morphological analysis.
-She has been involved in national and international projects for thematic mapping and feature extraction from satellite data in remote areas of the Earth and of the extra planetary bodies.
+She has been involved in national and international projects for thematic mapping and feature extraction from satellite data in remote areas of the Earth and of extra planetary bodies.